 Building your UX Research Portfolio

-Creating portfolios can be considered a necessary evil in any career field.
+Creating UX Research Portfolios can be considered a necessary evil in any career field.
 You have to push through the frustrations to get it done.

 So to make life a little bit easier, here are a few tips to keep in mind when building yours: